kalvinarts/awaited.io/Readme.md

 To register functions to be exposed to the client side you can use the `register` and the `registerAPI` methods.

-Registered functions that return a Promise will be wait until the promise is resolved or rejected to send its response to the client side.
+Registered functions that return a Promise will be awaited until the promise is resolved or rejected to send its response to the client side.

 __register__ : _function (name, func)_ - Registers a function to be exposed.